Using Anaconda and Creating User Conda Environments¶

 - Check for and remove existing symlinks: If a symlink including the

-.condafile already exists, please remove it before continuing.
+.condadirectory already exists, please remove it before continuing.
 This is a common issue, be sure to double check existing symlinks if you run into issues.

-.conda file in your home directory.
-Use
+.conda directory in your home directory.

 ls -a to check if the file exists.
 If the anaconda module is loaded or